 Changing the style of selected beads

-Move or copy beads
+Moving or copying beads

-⚠ When selected beads move on top of another bead, the unselected bead will be overwritten.
+When selected beads move on top of another bead, the unselected bead will be overwritten.

-Copy and paste between projects
+Copying and pasting between projects

 To copy beads to another project, select beads you want to copy, then press Alt + C to copy the beads.
 Then open another project and press Alt + V to paste.